davekelly/DH-Boilerplate/readme.md

 There is some [NUIG](http://nuigalway.ie) branding included (as this was created for NUIG projects) - you can delete that from the `app/views/layout/layout_main.blade.php` file if using for a non-NUIG project.

 ####LESS
 The skeleton uses [LESS](http://lesscss.org) for stylesheets.
-You'll need to use a pre-processor on them to generate the CSS - ([CodeKit](http://incident57.com/codekit/) and [Prepos](http://alphapixels.com/prepros/) are worth a look).
+You'll need to use a pre-processor on them to generate the CSS - ([CodeKit](http://incident57.com/codekit/) and [Prepos](http://alphapixels.com/prepros/) are worth a look)...or you can use [Grunt](http://gruntjs.org) (there's a GruntFile included).
 Large parts of the styling are built on Twitter Bootstrap 3.0.*

 ####JavaScript
 It includes a number of JavaScript libraries at `/public/js/bower_components/`.
 Versions can be set/updated running `bower install` on `/public/bower.json`